 |At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.||At regular intervals, the test team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.|

-So what happens to all the traditional software testing methods and artifacts?
+So what happens to all the traditional software testing methods, types and artifacts?
 Do we throw them away?

 Naaah!
-You will still need all those software testing methods and artifacts (but at varying scales of priority and necessity).
+You will still need all those software testing methods, types, and artifacts (but at varying degrees of priority and necessity).
 You will, however, need to completely throw away that traditional attitude and embrace the agile attitude.